AhmedYousriSobhi/aCupOfTea/fields/tabularData/conceptInMachineLearning/mlUnsupervised.md

 ## Silhouette Score
 The Silhouette Score is a metric for evaluating the quality of clustering results.
 It measures how well a data point fits into its assigned cluster and how distinct it is from other clusters.
 The Silhouette Score ranges from -1 to 1, where a high value indicates that the object is well matched to its own cluster and poorly matched to neighboring clusters.

-The Silhouette Score is calculated for each data point in the dataset.
-The Silhouette Score for a data point is calculated as follows:
+The Silhouette Score is calculated for each data point in the dataset, and calculated as follows:
 ```
 Silhouette Score = (b - a) / max(a, b)